miyako/calutil/README.md

 This command-line tool allows one to do the following:

-* Count the number of events stored on iCloud calendars
+* Count the number of iCloud calendar events
-* Delete old events stored on iCloud calendars
+* Delete old iCloud calendar events

 Syntax
 ---